-6. Eating the solid fats – it does not matter if you put it on bread, or you call it bacon and put into your mouth piece by piece
+6. Eating the solid fats – it does not matter if you put it on bread, or you call it bacon and put it into your mouth piece by piece

 7. The delicacies of disznótor: roasted blood with onions, blood sausage, chitterlings

-Dishes of the pig feasts and disznótor deserve an own paragraph.
+Dishes of the pig feasts and disznótor deserve their paragraph.
 Slaughtering a pig is scary itself and it can seem to be a barbaric tradition for some of the ingenuous foreigners, but if it turns out what dishes are made during this event, the shock is guaranteed.
 Some people even question the existence of roasted blood with onions…

 8. Eating everything with bread – even bread with bread